lanhp-vn/Correlation-MolecularDescriptors-BF3Affinity-Ridge-GradientBoosting-Regression/README.md

 ### Notes and limitations
 - Results depend on the provided dataset composition and descriptor set; external validation on new chemotypes is recommended before deployment.
 - Hyperparameters were lightly tuned; further optimization or ensembling may improve performance.

-### Reproducibility
-Open and run `code.ipynb`.
-Dependencies: numpy, pandas, matplotlib, scikit-learn.

-### Repository
-Code and results are synchronized to `lanhp-vn/Correlation-MolecularDescriptors-BF3Affinity-Ridge-GradientBoosting-Regression` on GitHub.
-See the repo here: [GitHub repository](https://github.com/lanhp-vn/Correlation-MolecularDescriptors-BF3Affinity-Ridge-GradientBoosting-Regression).